gvegayon/parallel/README.md

 PARALLEL: Stata module for parallel computing
 =============================================

 Parallel lets you **run Stata faster**, sometimes faster than MP itself.
 By organizing your job in several Stata instances, parallel allows you to work with out-of-the-box parallel computing.
-Using the the 'parallel' prefix, you can get **faster simulations, bootstrapping, reshaping big data**, etc. without having to know a thing about parallel computing.
+Using the the `parallel` prefix, you can get **faster simulations, bootstrapping, reshaping big data**, etc. without having to know a thing about parallel computing.
 With **no need of having Stata/MP** installed on your computer, parallel has showed to dramatically speedup computations up to two, four, or more times depending on how many processors your computer has.

 Stata conference presentation: <http://ideas.repec.org/p/boc/norl13/4.html>